-School objectives.
-Rights and responsibilities Recognise similarities and differences with adult support.
-Starts to show an interest in others' lives.
-Develop their sense of responsibility and membership of a commutative through tidy up time.
-Show interest in different occupations (jobs) when role playing. unity e.g. Reception With support, set simple goals (Zippy's).
-With support, recognise differences in others and themselves (Zip To take part in discussions with one other person and the whole of an adult present to support (Zippy's).

-Know that some places are special to different people within the community (R.E). /r.
+Disk (a. and as an an alk lift) as Dese Rights and responsibilities Pre Recognise similarities and differences with adult support.
+School Starts to show an interest in others' lives.
+Develop their sense of responsibility and membership of a community e.g. through tidy up time.
+Show interest in different occupations (jobs) when role playing.
+Reception With support, set simple goals (Zippy's). • With support, recognise differences in others and themselves (Zippy's).
+To take part in discussions with one other person and the whole class, with an adult present to support (Zippy's).
+Know that some places are special to different people within the community (R.E).
+Yr.
 1 Group and class rules; everybody is unique in some ways and the same in others (Zippy's).
 Set simple goals (Zippy's).
 Realise that people and other living things have needs, and that they have responsibilities to meet them (Zippy's).
 To take part in discussions with one other person and the whole class (Zippy's).
-Pre Notices detailed features of objects in the environment.
+Environment Pre Notices detailed features of objects in the environment.
 School Comments about and ask questions about the world around them.
 Shows care and concern for living things and the environment.
 Know that there are different countries in the world and talk about the differences they have experienced or seen in photos.
-F Reception Look at the similarities and differences in the environment.
+Reception Look at the similarities and differences in the environment.
 Talk about why different things happen.
-Y /r.
+Yr.
 1 Looking after the local environment.
 Take part in simple debate and share views respectfully.
-Recognise what harms and improves their local, natural and built environments and about the ways people look after them.
-Pre School Enjoy playing with small world and role play activities e.g shops.
-F Reception Recognise that sometimes people may not always be able to have they things they want.
-Y /r.
+Recognise what harms and improves their local, natural and built environments and about the ways people look after them. environmente and about the ways people look after them.

+Money Pre School Enjoy playing with small world and role play activities e.g shops.
+Reception Recognise that sometimes people may not always be able to have they things they want.
+Yr.
 1 Recognise that sometimes people may not always be able to have they things they want.
 Know where money comes from; how to use money - saving and spending money.

 Class 2 - Year 2 and Year 3

-Class 1 uses Apple's friends PSHE scheme, Pink curriculum and PSHE Association to support the teaching and learning of RSE and PSHE within the classroom.
+Class 1 uses Apple's friends PSHE scheme, Pink curriculum and PSHE Association to support the teaching and learning of RSE and PSHE

+within the classroom.